-In this group activity, you need to draw up a temperature and rainfall calendar for our areas - indicating the rainfall and temperature for each month of the year.
+We will have a group activity to draw up a temperature and rainfall calendar for our areas - indicating the rainfall and temperature for each month of the year.
 Then we will discuss how climate change could change these calendars.

 For this activity we will use: